bitmovin/libdash/README.md

 9. The library and a simple test of the network part of the library should be available now.
 You can test the network part of the library with
 10. ./libdash_networpart_test

+## License

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA

 ## Acknowledgements

 We specially want to thank our passionate developers at bitmovin as well as the researchers at the Institute for Information Technology (ITEC) of the Alpen Adria Universität Klagenfurt (AAU)!